Resilience and the Role of Universities through RISE

 RISE is a new initiative to build a collaborative platform to enhance the role that universities play in post-disaster recovery, readiness, reconstruction, and scholarship by connecting university faculty and administrators across the country to accelerate the use of science by decision-makers.
 In 2017, Hurricane Maria in Puerto Rico proved a catalytic opportunity to think intentionally about the role universities can plan in local resilience.
-In the months after the storm, more than thirty universities landed in Puerto Rico, with initiatives related to research and humanitarian aid, as well as student mobility and experiential learning activities, highlighting a need for better coordination between universities for collective impact.
+In the months after the storm, more than 30 universities landed in Puerto Rico, with initiatives related to research and humanitarian aid, as well as student mobility and experiential learning activities, highlighting a need for better coordination between universities for collective impact.
 RISE offers a mechanism for universities to become part of the critical infrastructure for community resilience to extreme weather events.
-Fifteen institutional partners have already committed to join the RISE platform.
+Thus far, 15 institutional partners have committed to join the RISE platform.

 To learn more about the NCSE RISE initiative, and to stay involved in the resilience work that NCSE is leading, please contact firstname.lastname@example.org.

 Resilience Roundtables on Actionable Science Solutions

 In Fall 2018, NCSE launched a series of regional Resilience Roundtables in collaboration with universities.
 The inaugural roundtable was co-hosted by the University of Colorado Boulder.
 The goal of these roundtables is to convene scientists and decision-makers to consider the possibilities of accelerated impact, relevancy, and resources through collaboration and advance planning at a local scale.
 The NCSE resilience work supports universities to become key partners for local and state governments, utilities, planners, and more, growing their institutional infrastructure to connect closely with decision-makers.
 The concept behind the NCSE Resilience Roundtables grew from recognition of the unique role that we can play as conveners.
 Specifically, the goals of these roundtables are to: